openode-io/openode-www/public/documentation/app_services/nodered.md

 COPY settings.js /config/settings.js
 ```

 The last line with *COPY settings.js* is only required if you want to use your own settings.js configurations file.
-If you want to copy the settings.js file, make sure to run the following command when your instance is deployed:

-        openode exec "cp /config/settings.js /data/settings"
-        openode deploy

-Also make sure to allocate a storage area */data* for persistent storage.